 Studies have shown that clopyralid will translocate more readily in that period when the Canada thistle is moving storage materials to the roots for winter, but is also very effective at the early bud stage in crop.
 When applied in the fall, control with clopyralid can be maintained into the following season.

 Research has shown that an in-crop application of clopyralid followed by a Pre-Harvest glyphosate can provide about 85 per cent control verses the average 70 per cent control for either single product.
-Producers should evaluate the potential return expected for the crop to follow (Figure 2) against the cost for the additional herbicide and application.
+Producers should evaluate the potential return expected for the crop to follow (See Estimated Yield Loss Table) against the cost for the additional herbicide and application.

 Aminopyralid (Restore II, ReClaim, Milestone, Clearview, Sightline) is closely related to clopyralid, but only registered for use in Range and Pasture land as well as industrial land; not cropland.
 It has a somewhat longer soil residue than clopyralid and acts in a similar fashion to clopyralid.